Charlotte Gerber is an author and expert in essential husbandry for raising healthy chickens.

-Not only does this beautiful bird lay various colored eggs, it also has many varieties to choose from.
-The following are the varieties common in the U.S.:
+Not only does this beautiful bird lay various colored eggs, but it also has many varieties to choose from.
+As mentioned previously, the following are the eight varieties of Ameraucanas recognized by the American Poultry Association:

 My favorite characteristic of the Ameraucana breed is their muff and beard.
 This gives them the appearance of having "fluffy cheeks."
 They are quite beautiful, especially the rooster, which carries its tail at a 45-degree angle.